A Trail-Riding Pyrenees Holiday

 - Obtaining checkpoint info from another team is grounds for disqualification.
 In the event of a dispute or challenge, a digital photo of all team members at a checkpoint will be required to verify the team has been to the checkpoint.

 - The score sheets are collected after each day’s ride, and the scores of points collected thus far are published.
-On the second evening the booklets are collected for the final time, points totalled and the winners announced and applauded at the Dinner on the second night.
+On the third evening the scoresheet is collected, points totalled and the winners announced and applauded at the Dinner on the third night.

 SIGN UP NOW!